-Beginner’s Guide To Birdwatching
+Beginner's Guide To Birdwatching In Australia

 Here's our beginner's guide to birdwatching in partnership with Daintree Ecolodge.

-Familiarise yourself with birds
+Familiarise Yourself with Birds

 Before heading off on a birdwatching adventure, read up about our feathered friends.
 There are plenty of books and apps on offer that list the various species of birds, where they fly, and what they look like.
 It's important to find a field guide that's tailored to your country.
 For example, in Australia, AusBird is a directory of birds that are native to our shores, as well as those that migrate here each year.

-While you’re studying birds, pay special attention to birds in your area.
-That way, you can keep an eye out for them every day – without needing to wait for your next birdwatching mission!
-Start making notes of the birds you’ve seen and the ones you’re yet to spot.
+While you're studying birds, pay special attention to birds in your area.
+That way, you can keep an eye out for them every day without needing to wait for your next birdwatching mission!
+Start making notes of the birds you've seen and the ones you're yet to spot.

 Once you've identified a bird, write down its habits.
 What does it sound like?
 What does it eat?
 How does it move?
 By doing that, you'll soon be able to distinguish between 'normal' and 'unusual' behaviour.

-Seek out the birds
+Seek Out the Birds

 Now that you've brushed up on your bird knowledge, it's time to get to the 'watching' part of the program.
 But where to go birdwatching?

 Start locally.
 Wetlands and parks are go-to birdwatching spots.
 If you sense there are birds around, try to find a hidden vantage point.
-The best birdwatchers are those who stay in the background and don’t disturb the birds and other wildlife.
-The time of day, time of year and weather can influence the type – and amount – of birds you see, so it’s worth going back to the same spot a few times.
+The best birdwatchers are those who stay in the background and don't disturb the birds and other wildlife.
+The time of day, time of year and weather can influence the type and amount of birds you see, so it's worth going back to the same spot a few times.

 When you're ready to branch out, consider booking a trip to one of the most famous birdwatching sites in Australia.
 For instance, the Daintree Rainforest is home to 430 species of birds — 13 of which can't be found anywhere else on earth.
 The World Heritage-listed site stretches across 1,200 square kilometres of tropical rainforest, and it's a birdwatcher's idea of heaven.
 You could spend days exploring the Daintree and listening to the birds sing.
 The Daintree Ecolodge is perched on the fringe of the rainforest, making it the perfect base for your birdwatching adventures.
 The resort also runs guided tours, where you'll learn all about the whimsically-named native birds, such as the Cassowary, Wompoo Fruit Dove, Lovely Fairy Wren and Black Bittern.